springernature/vpat/nature.md

 <td>502.3.2 Modification of Object Information</td>
 <td>Partially Supports</td>
 <td>
-The pages of this product use standard HTML or WAI-ARIA object roles for maximum compatibility with assistive technologies.
+The pages of this product use standard HTML or WAI-ARIA object roles for maximum compatibility with Assistive Technologies.
 <br><br>
 See WCAG sections <a href="#info-and-relationships">1.3.1 Info and Relationships</a> and <a href="#name-role-value">4.1.2 Name, Role, Value</a> for further detail.
 </td>